wp-plugins/favicon-by-realfavicongenerator/README.txt

 = 1.2.12 =

 - Performance improvements: favicon update checking is now done in the Admin section (not the Public section), locales are not loaded in the Public section anymore.
+- Take advantage of the Rewrite API (when available) to make the files appear to be in the root directory.
+So http://example.com/favicon.ico works (eg. when requested by Yandex).

 = 1.2.11 =